 TRI-CITY MOTOR SPEEDWAY “TRICK-TRACK” HISTORY

 In early 2010, the ownership was changed to the current owner Steve Puvalowski.
 With the assistance of his brother Denny, the two minds created the new transformation of what you see in front of you today.
 The first step of the process was the research and planning phase.
 With many hours of figuring and calculating, the plan for renovations was formed.
 The site was cleared of the original ¼ mile along with the remnants of the pre-1947 coal mine.
 Leaving the entire ½ mile Trick-Track in place, the new dirt track began to take shape right beside it.
 The final surface of the new dirt track is southern style red clay, which is a rare delicacy to dirt racers.
-The final measurement of the dirt track comes to .340 miles, which in dirt track terms is a small 3/8 mile.
+The final measurement of the dirt track comes to .354 miles, which in dirt track terms is a small 3/8 mile.
 Many man hours went into a variety of renovations including; the new track, new lighting system, new catch fences, relocating of grandstands, and a new parking lot and entrance.
-You can look forward to more renovations continuing in to the future such as; expanding the pit area, new bathrooms for the grandstands, additional parking lot lighting, and a multi level VIP and scoring tower.
+You can look forward to more renovations continuing in to the future such as; running water bathrooms, additional parking lot lighting and a multi level VIP and scoring tower.

 Since the revealing of the new dirt track in 2011, the old Trick-Track has seen some familiar faces returning to give the dirt a try along with new curious thrill seekers traveling in from many different states and Canada.
-2012 saw over 250 different competitors for an average over 90 cars on a weekly basis with a new high of 137 cars in attendance for the 2nd annual Battle By the Bay.
-As the new dirt continues to gain speed, a new track record was set by Gregg Dahlman in a winged sprint car on August 3rd, 2012 at a mind blowing 11.728 seconds at an average speed of 108.6 MPH.
-The 2012 season put some additional milestones in the books from the NASCAR legend Johnny Benson making an appearance during the season in a Dirt Late Model to the filling of the coal mine shafts that rest underneath the speedway.
+2013 saw 286 different competitors for an average over 95 cars on a weekly basis with a high of 137 cars in attendance for the 3rd annual Battle By the Bay.
+As the new dirt continues to gain speed, a new track record was set by Steve Irwin in a winged sprint car on May 17th, 2013 at a mind blowing 11.136 seconds at an average speed of 114.4 MPH.
+The 2013 season also included an inaugural AMA District 14 flat track motorcycle and ATV race that brought many new faces to Tri-City Motor Speedway.

 Steve Puvalowski respects the history of the Tri-City Motor Speedway and appreciates every fan and every driver that helps continue the history.
 Even though some things look different, the feeling of a night at the races at the historic speedway is still special.
 The great crowds and great competition will allow a lot more history to be created, for many years to come.